 “Two key congressional committees are restarting talks with relevant stakeholders to put together legislation for self-driving cars after two bills last Congress failed to be signed into law amid pushback from consumer advocates and some Senate Democrats,” writer Maggie Miller reported recently.

 The House Committee on Energy and Commerce, chaired by U.S. Rep. Pallone of New Jersey, and the Senate Committee on Commerce, Science, and Transportation recently sent letters to stakeholders saying they are “working on a bipartisan and bicameral basis to develop a self-driving car bill.”
 The Hill had obtained a copy of a letter.
+There are US locations even entire states promoting this sort of bill.
+If interested check this article about how Boston is building partnerships with self-driving technology companies.

 “The committees asked for feedback on issues involved in creating legislation on self-driving cars such as the cybersecurity of the vehicles, the privacy of data collected and how to update existing standards in place for automated vehicles,” Miller wrote, added that they gave stakeholders until Aug.
 23 to respond.